 It is important to understand that some areas of HRM have a higher risk of Radon than others.
 There is a map showing the risk in all areas of Nova Scotia including HRM.
 This map can be found at https://fletcher.novascotia.ca/DNRViewer/?viewer=Radon.
 You can either zoom in on the area where the property you are buying is located or search by address.
 You can then assess the risk and decide whether you hire a company to do a 4 day test for Radon as part of your sale or wait until after the closing and complete a 90 day test.

 We are recommending that all buyers test their homes for Radon.
-If the Radon risk map showing high risk we recommend that you test as part of your sale.
-If it is low risk we discuss options with the buyer and buyers often decide to test after the sale has closed.
+If the Radon risk map showing medium or high risk we recommend that you test as part of your sale.
+If it is low risk we discuss options with the buyer and buyers often decide not to pay for a test as part of the purchase and to test after the sale has closed.
 You can do the test yourself by buying a test kit at the NS Lung Association at 6331 Lady Hammond Road in Halifax 902-443-8141.
-The cost is about $40.
+The cost is about $50.
 You can also buy a test kit at Home Depot.
-You simply put the kit in your home for a period of time, 90 days or longer, and then mail the results away for analysis.
+You simply put the kit in the basement of your home for 90 days or longer, and then mail the results away for analysis.

 Radon gas should not be ignored.
 It is dangerous.
 Testing during a real estate sale is problematic.
 It is not realistic to ask the seller to wait for 90 days for you to do a 90 day test, which is the minimum time frame that is recommended.
 So the only option is assess your risk and if you deem it high enough, then do a 4 day test, even though the 4 day test might not accurately show the actual average levels of Radon gas.

 We discuss all the options with you and some research online as well and decide how you want to handle Radon in your purchase.

 Copyright© 2023 Jumptools® Inc. Real Estate Websites for Agents and Brokers